Barbara Bush dead at 92 - WDEF

-Barbara Bush, the witty, gregarious matriarch of a political dynasty that propelled two of its members to the White House, died Tuesday after a series of recent hospitalizations, the office of George H.W.
-Bush said in a statement.
-She was 92.
+Barbara Bush, former first lady of George H.W.
+Bush, died Tuesday according to a statement made by the office of George H.W.
+Bush.
+She was the second woman in U.S. history to be a first lady and mother of a president.
+Barbara Bush was 92.

-In a statement Sunday, the former first lady had decided not to seek additional medical treatment and instead sought comfort care at home.
+In a previous statement Sunday, the family said Barbara had decided not to seek additional medical treatment and instead sought comfort care at home for unspecified health complications.

 Reaction to Barbara Bush’s death